zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

      * - ``version.h``
      * - ``zsr.h``

-  and syscall headers are now namespaced into the ``zephyr/`` folder.
+  as well as syscall headers & sources are now namespaced into the ``zephyr/`` folder.
 The change is largely automated, and the script can be found in :github:`63973`.
   For the time being, the compatibility Kconfig (:kconfig:option:`CONFIG_LEGACY_GENERATED_INCLUDE_PATH`) is enabled by default so that downstream applications will continue to compile, a warning message